 From a practical point of view, the level of General Reserves is a better reflection of the financial strength of the Joint Committee.
-The level of £1,244,412 General Reserves shown at 31 March 2018 (£1,178,957 31/3/2017) would be considered to be at the level required to deal adequately with any contingencies as they arise.
-Taking into account challenges in the coming years the level of General Reserves at 31/3/18 places the Joint Committee in a strong position to deal with these challenges.
+The level of General Reserves has risen to £1,492,258 at 31 March 2020 (£1,254,961 31 March 2019) placing the Joint Committee in a strong position to deal adequately with any major challenges or contingencies should they arise.
+The General Reserves also contains some elements of expenditure on activities which have been delayed and therefore this underspend is earmarked to be incurred when those activities start.